-Through the lively and sustained discussions in class and through their portfolio reflections, students cultivate their curiosity about the ideas we’ve inherited, the habits we’ve adopted, and the conventions and institutions that shape our lives, so that they may live deliberately rather than habitually.
-And students hone skills so that they may investigate their intellectual interests well.
-Among those skills are: the ability to engage others (be it in writing or conversation) thoughtfully and generously; the ability to judge for oneself the merits and liabilities of one’s own best thinking; and the ability to imagine the consequences of that thinking.
+Honors students also hone skills so that they may thoroughly investigate their intellectual interests.
+Among those skills are the ability to engage others — in writing and conversation — thoughtfully and generously; the ability to judge for oneself the merits and liabilities of one’s own best thinking; and the ability to imagine the consequences of that thinking.

 Because Honors seminars can be used to fulfill both general curriculum and elective requirements, the Honors Program is compatible with any major offered at TU.

-- Cultivate the ability to think across disciplines and to make connections between them
+- Cultivate the ability to think across disciplines and to make connections among them

-- Develop intellectual camaraderie with students and faculty
+- Develop intellectual camaraderie with fellow students and faculty

 - Find their own voices by investigating pressing questions

 - Shift from strategic learning to deep learning

 - Benefit from the guidance of an Honors mentor

 - Graduate with a bibliography and an intellectual autobiography of their college studies